This blog post will provide you with a comprehensive data science roadmap that can aid your learning, helping you succeed in a world loaded with data.

 To build your understanding of a decision tree, this comprehensive tutorial can be of great help to you.

-D. K-Nearest Neighbor (KNN): It is one of the most simple supervised machine learning algorithms that can help with resolving regression & classification problems.
+D. K-Nearest Neighbor (KNN): It is one of the simplest supervised machine learning algorithms that can help with resolving regression & classification problems.
 It is quite easy to comprehend and learn.
-But has a few drawbacks.
+But it has a few drawbacks.

 G. Dimensionality Reduction: A process of transforming the high-dimension space to a low-dimension space to maintain the meaningful properties of data.